Blog

 The interviewer, or recorder of the oral history, usually limits their comments to:

 Before recording an oral history, make sure you and the storyteller have agreed on who will own the copyright of the story, payment and other legal issues.
-For information and guidelines about this, go to Ethical practice in oral history – or for First Nations peoples’, Recording oral histories of family members.
+For information and guidelines about this, go to OHA’s ethical practice in oral history – or, for First Nations peoples’ oral histories, Recording oral histories of family members.

 When recording an oral history, it’s a good idea for the interviewer to jot down the interviewee’s non-verbal cues – shrugging, smiling, crying, or body language – along with whatever they were saying at that time.
 That way, after the audio recording has been transcribed, the interviewer will be able to insert those non-verbal cues into the transcript if they wish, to add to that person’s oral history.